cyoung43/cyoung43/README.md

 - 🛠️ I'm a senior platform engineer at Xevant
 - 🔭 I’m building a Hiligaynon open-source dictionary with NextJS and serverless AWS architecture
 - 🧠 I’m currently trying to get better at AWS DevOps
-- 💬 Ask me about Airflow, DBT, Sports Analytics, Hiligaynon
+- 💬 Ask me about AWS, full-stack dev, Sports Analytics, Hiligaynon
 - ⚡ Fun fact: I hit a hole-in-one while golfing 🏌🏻‍♂️ when I was 13!

 <!--